josh-works/josh-works.github.io/index.md

 > Josh, why is this "local and authentic" building style _illegal_?

-Great question!.
-It's a bit of a winding story, which is why it takes a few emails to unpack.
+Great question!
+It's a bit of a winding story, which is why it takes a series of emails to unpack.

 There's three classes of laws that make the beautiful urbanism illegal: